cycomachead/fa19-moocbase/hw0-README.md

     ubuntu@95b2c8583144:/cs186$ exit

-The `ubuntu@95b2c8583144` (hex digits will be different) tells you that you are currently *inside* the docker container; typing `exit` will leave the docker container.
+The `ubuntu@95b2c8583144` (hex digits will be different) tells you that you are currently *inside* the Docker container; typing `exit` will leave the docker container.

-Now you can edit those files within docker *and any changes you make in that directory subtree will persist across docker invocations* because the files are stored on your machine's filesystem, and not inside the docker container.
+Now you can edit those files within Docker *and any changes you make in that directory subtree will persist across docker invocations* because the files are stored on your machine's filesystem, and not inside the docker container.

 If you do _not_ see anything in the directory (and the directory is not blank on